Moving to Dominican Republic from the US: Cost, Visa, and Healthcare Guide

 WHAT DOMINICAN REPUBLIC IS ACTUALLY LIKE

-For Americans moving to the Dominican Republic, the monthly math is genuinely compelling.
-A single person can live reasonably well for around $1,100 a month, and a couple can manage on $1,700, though Santo Domingo will push those numbers up while La Romana stays closer to the floor.
-A sit-down lunch at a local comedor runs $3 to $5.
-A furnished one-bedroom apartment in a decent Santo Domingo neighborhood lands between $500 and $800 monthly.
-Healthcare scores a 7 out of 10 here, which means private hospitals in the capital are legitimately adequate for most situations, but you will pay out of pocket unless you carry your own insurance.
-The residency process is bureaucratically layered, involving notarized documents, apostilles, and waiting periods that stretch longer than the paperwork implies, though an immigration attorney for $800 to $1,200 will carry most of that weight for you.
-The territorial tax system means your foreign income is not taxed locally, which is the detail that makes retirees and remote workers pay close attention.
+Monthly arithmetic favors the move.
+One person lives reasonably well on about $1,100, a couple on $1,700, with Santo Domingo pushing higher and La Romana holding near the floor.
+Lunch at a local comedor costs $3 to $5.
+A furnished one-bedroom in a decent Santo Domingo neighborhood runs $500 to $800.
+Healthcare comes in at a 7, meaning capital-city private hospitals handle most situations adequately while you pay out of pocket absent your own insurance.
+Residency is layered rather than difficult, involving notarized documents, apostilles, and waiting periods longer than the paperwork implies, though an immigration attorney at $800 to $1,200 carries most of that load.
+The territorial tax system leaves foreign income untaxed locally, which is the detail that makes retirees and remote workers pay attention.

-In your first weeks, prioritize getting your physical SIM card sorted at a Claro or Altice store rather than relying on airport vendors, as local data plans are cheap and essential given that street addresses and navigation here often run on WhatsApp coordination rather than formal signage.
-Open a local peso account at Banco Popular or Banreservas once your paperwork allows, but in the meantime most Americans open a Wise account before they leave home, since it handles peso withdrawals at local ATMs and sidesteps the conversion markups that local exchange counters quietly apply.
-Spend the first month renting in the neighborhood you're actually considering before signing any long lease, because the gap between how a place looks online and how it feels at 10pm on a Wednesday, with the music from the colmado downstairs, is a gap worth experiencing before you commit.
+Sort a physical SIM at a Claro or Altice store rather than an airport vendor, since data plans are cheap and essential in a country where addresses and directions frequently run through WhatsApp coordination instead of street signage.
+Open a peso account at Banco Popular or Banreservas once paperwork permits, and meanwhile use a Wise account arranged before departure, which pulls pesos from local ATMs and sidesteps the markups exchange counters apply quietly.
+Rent for a month in the neighborhood you are actually considering before signing anything longer, because the distance between how a place looks online and how it feels at 10pm on a Wednesday, with music pouring out of the colmado downstairs, is worth experiencing before you commit to a year of it.

 Living in Dominican Republic is approximately 63% cheaper than the United States.
 A single person spends around $1100/month on average, excluding rent.